tomasol/wasm-conductor-worker-prototype/README.md

 ### Python bugs, limitations:
 * Syntax errors end up having status COMPLETED instead of FAILED_WITH_TERMINAL_ERROR as status code is always 0.
+* Compared to QuickJs this approach introduces 5-20x worse latency for small scripts.